You’re probably using data enrichment daily without knowing it.

 - Reducing fraud rates

-Data enrichment is a key competitive advantage as it helps:
+Data enriching is a key competitive advantage as it helps:

 - Learn more about your users: this is important to reduce risk and fraud